dortania/OpenCore-Install-Guide/config.plist/ivy-bridge.md

 * `iMac13,1` - this is used for computers utilizing the iGPU for displaying.
 * `iMac13,2` - this is used for computers using a dGPU for displaying, and an iGPU for computing tasks only.
+  * If you plan to later run macOS 11, Big Sur, iMac15,1 will be the recommended SMBIOS and the iGPU must be disabled in the BIOS due to no longer being supported

 Run GenSMBIOS, pick option 1 for downloading MacSerial and Option 3 for selecting out SMBIOS.
 This will give us an output similar to the following: